alwoh/portfolio-hugosite/README.md

 # My Portfolio Site
-This is a bookstore that uses HTML, CSS, JavaScript, and HUGO framework.
+This is a portfolio site that uses HTML, CSS, JavaScript, and HUGO framework.

 ## How It's Made: